scottcgi/MojoTween/README.md

 #### Tween Runtime Info:

-* Integrate an Editor extension to easily and quickly extend the `Inspector` and `Window`.
+* Integrates an Editor extension to easily and quickly extend the `Inspector` and `Window`.
 * All Tweens runtime info can be visited through the `Editor UI`.

 #### Customize & Extend: